 The InterContinental Buenos Aires represents the sophisticated and classic style of this historical city.
 Enjoy your holidays with the beautifully designed suites, indoor pool and onsite spa.

 Conveniently located near major cultural attractions such as museums, theatres, traditional coffee shops, and famous neighborhoods such as San Telmo and Florida Avenue, this luxurious hotel will let guests experience the authentic Argentina.

 Unfortunately, this hotel is not in one of the most historic buildings in Buenos Aires.
-It is situated in a fairly modern building which looks like an office block and as such, lacks the character that you find at the Park Hyatt or much of the Four Seasons in Buenos Aires.
+It is situated in a fairly modern building that looks like an office block and, as such, lacks the character that you find at the Park Hyatt or much of the Four Seasons in Buenos Aires.
 This is definitely a hotel aimed towards the business traveler.

 If you book an executive club room, you can enjoy check-in (and out) at the club lounge on the 17th floor.
-The club lounge is fairly small with a lovely breakfast with hot food a la carte (including all sorts of egg dishes) and a cold buffet with all the usuals; cereal, yogurt, bread, smoked salmon, cold cuts, veggies, etc In the evening you can enjoy canapes, wine, beer and spirits from 6-8 pm.
+The club lounge is fairly small with a lovely breakfast with hot food a la carte (including all sorts of egg dishes) and a cold buffet with all the usuals; cereal, yogurt, bread, smoked salmon, cold cuts, veggies, etc. In the evening you can enjoy canapes, wine, beer and spirits from 6:00 – 8:00 pm.

 You can see what we have experienced in terms of food and drink at the club lounge at InterContinental O2 in London and the club lounge at InterContinental Park Lane which will give you an idea of what to expect.
-This will undoubtedly be one of the best club lounges the city with a substantial hot and cold buffet and a la carte breakfast and evening canapes and alcoholic drinks.
+This will undoubtedly be one of the best club lounges in the city, with a substantial hot and cold buffet and a la carte breakfast and evening canapes and alcoholic drinks.

 2. Park Tower, a Luxury Collection Hotel, Buenos Aires